JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 @def authors = "Tim Holy, Jeff Bezanson, and Jameson Nash"
-@def published = "17 August 2020"
+@def published = "26 August 2020"
 @def title = "Analyzing sources of compiler latency in Julia: method invalidations"
-@def rss_pubdate = Date(2020, 8, 17)
+@def rss_pubdate = Date(2020, 8, 26)
 @def rss = """Julia runs fast, but suffers from latency due to compilation.
-This post analyzes one source of excess compilation and tools for detecting and eliminating its causes."""
+This post analyzes one source of excess compilation, tools for detecting and eliminating its causes, and the impact this effort has had on latency."""

 \toc